University of Oklahoma

 Architectural Association, London

 New School of Architecture and Design, San Diego

 René Peralta studied architecture at the New School of Architecture in San Diego and the Architectural Association in London, England.
-He has been a professor in the Department of Architecture and Urban Design at UCLA, Professor of Urban Design at the University of Washington in St. Louis and, from 2012-2014, was Director of the Master of Science in Architecture with an emphasis in Landscape + Urbanism at Woodbury University in San Diego.
+He has a Master of Science in Planning with an emphasis in History and Theory from the University of Oklahoma.
+René has been a professor in the Department of Architecture and Urban Design at UCLA, a Professor of Urban Design at the University of Washington in St. Louis, and, from 2012-2014, was Director of the Master of Science in Architecture with an emphasis in Landscape + Urbanism at Woodbury University in San Diego.
 Previously, he served as the inaugural Herb Greene Teaching Fellow at the University of Oklahoma (2019-2021).

 René’s work in recent years explores the contemporary and future forms of the urban border between the United States and Mexico, specifically between the cities of Tijuana and San Diego.
 René is a coauthor, with Fiamma Montezemolo and Heriberto Yépez, of the book Here is Tijuana, published in 2006 by Black Dog Publishing in London.
 In 2018, he co-edited, along with Tito Alegría and Roger Lewis, the commemorative edition of the book A Temporary Paradise: A look at the special landscape of the San Diego Region, originally prepared by Kevin Lynch and Donald Appleyard (COLEF 2018).